Automatic Failover and Failback with Jedis

 Failing back

-Jedis supports automatic failback based on health checks or manual failback using the cluster selection API.
+Jedis supports automatic failback based on health checks or manual failback using the database selection API.

 Failback scenario